NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 After deployment is complete, click to enter the server and save your IP address from your server dashboard, as well as other settings like `username` and `password`.

 ###  Access your server & further steps
-You can get your username and password and all other credentials from clicking the `server` under your project, which can then use to access your Latitude.sh machine from your local machine using a terminal.
+You can get your username and password and all other credentials by clicking the `server` under your project, we can then use these credentials to access your Latitude.sh machine from your local machine using a terminal.

 After gaining access, we’ll need to set up our Avalanche node.
 To do this, follow the <a href="https://docs.avax.network/nodes/build/set-up-node-with-installer" target="_blank">
 Set Up Avalanche Node With Installer </a>  tutorial which automates the installation process.